background bubble helix decoration

 Several factors influence the occurrence and severity of intergranular corrosion in industrial applications.
 Some key variables include:

-• Grain Boundary Properties: The presence and nature of precipitates along grain boundaries can impact the electrochemical potential difference between the grain boundary and the bulk material, promoting corrosion.
+The presence and nature of precipitates along grain boundaries impacts the electrochemical potential difference between the grain boundary and the bulk material, promoting corrosion.

-• Welding and Heat Treatments: The heat input during welding and subsequent heat treatments can lead to sensitization of the material, making it more susceptible to intergranular corrosion.
+Heat input during welding and subsequent heat treatments leads to sensitization of the material, making it susceptible to intergranular corrosion.

 The typical method for controlling intergranular corrosion is to replace the material with a more corrosion-resistant alloy.
 Other mitigation strategies may include: